joaosilva-lp/mkv-to-mp4/README.md

 # mkv-to-mp4
-<h2>Script found arround the internet to convert video from MKV to MP4 format </h2>
+<h2>Script found around the internet to convert video from MKV to MP4 format </h2>

 Usage:<br>